 The moment you recognize, it is already seen.
 There is nothing extra remaining that you missed.
 This is not like space looking at itself, because space does not see anything.
 When your mind, which is cognizant, recognizes itself, you immediately see that there is no “thing” to see.
 It is already seen in the same moment.
 At that very moment there is no thought, because the present thought has naturally vanished.

-The moment of recognizing mind nature is called ordinary mind, whether you talk about Mahamudra, Dzogchen or the Great Middle Way.
-When recognizing, don’t do anything to it; don’t try to correct or improve it; don’t alter it by accepting one thing and rejecting another, motivated by hope or fear—don’t do anything to it.
+The moment of recognizing mind nature is called ordinary mind, whether you talk about Mahamudra, Dzogchen, or the Great Middle Way.
+When recognizing, don’t do anything to it; don’t try to correct or improve it; don’t alter it by accepting one thing and rejecting another.
 An ordinary person is involved in conceptualizing with the present thought.
 Don’t conceptualize with a present thought.
-Present thought means wanting or not wanting, with hope or fear.
+Present thought means wanting or not wanting.
 Just disconnect from the present thought; don’t follow it up.
 The moment you are free from thoughts of the three times, that is the buddha mind.

 You don’t have to try not to think the present thought.
-We need to train in just letting go of what is thought of; that is the practice.
+We need to train in just letting go of what is thought of.
 In this letting go there is not even a dust mote to imagine, so it is not an act of meditating.
 At the same time, do not be distracted from this for even one second.
 It’s like trying to imagine space, because there’s nothing that needs to be imagined or meditated upon.
 Do you need to imagine anything to imagine space?

-When we hear “Don’t be distracted,” we may think that we have to do something in order to be undistracted.
+When we hear “don’t be distracted,” we may think that we have to do something in order to be undistracted.
 People usually think that trying to remain undistracted is some kind of deliberate act.
-This would in fact be so, if the aim was to maintain a particular state of concentration for a long time.
-Deliberate action would be necessary in that case.
+This would be the case if the aim was to maintain a particular state of concentration for a long time.
+Deliberate action would be necessary for that.
 But I am not telling you to do that.
 The moment of natural empty cognizance doesn’t last very long by itself, but that’s perfectly okay.
 You don’t have to try to prolong that moment; rather, repeat it many times.
 “Short moments, many times”—this is the training in uncontrived naturalness.
 Uncontrived naturalness means you don’t have to do anything during that state.
 It’s like ringing a bell.
 Once you ring the bell there is a continuity of sound; you don’t have to do anything in order for the sound to continue.
 Simply allow that continuity to endure by itself until at some point the sound fades away.

 Every level of teaching has its own purpose, and even though the very heart of the Buddhadharma is to recognize mind essence and train in that, still, there are obstacles and hindrances that need to be cleared away and enhancement practices that need to be done.